sidameel/WeatherWalls/README.md

 Running this shortcut too frequently through some automations (e.g. Every time I open app, run shortcut) can have a negative impact on the battery life of your device.
 It is suggested to use the feature to limit the shortcut to only run once every 10-15 minutes at least.

 ## Creating your own theme
 It is possible to create your own theme.
-More info on available at [/docs/theming.md](../main/docs/theming.md).
+More info available at [/docs/theming.md](../main/docs/theming.md).

 ## Tips & Tricks